Florence ‘DJ’ indicted on 14 charges related to sex trafficking case

-MYRTLE BEACH, SC (WBTW) – According to the South Carolina Attorney General’s office, Jason Roger Pope, 42, was indicted on Wednesday by a state grand jury on 14 charges in relation to his human trafficking case.
+MYRTLE BEACH, SC (WBTW) – Jason Roger Pope, 42, was indicted on Wednesday by a state grand jury on 14 charges in relation to his human trafficking case, according to the South Carolina Attorney General’s office.

 Pope, also known as DJ Kidd, was arrested late last summer on counts of criminal sexual conduct with a minor, promoting the prostitution of a minor, multiple counts of human trafficking, kidnapping, and numerous other offenses.